Jlin72/Workout-tracker/README.md

   3. Then on your console find the location of the files and run npm install to download all dependencies.
   4. Lastly, type node server to run the app on localhost:8080;
 ## Usage
-  To use the app simply enter the name of the burger you want to eat inside the text area.
-Then press devour on the burgers to eat table to eat the burger.
+  To use the app, press on new workout to create a new workout.
+However, if there is already a workout on the database, click on continue to continue from the last workout.
+  Once either is done, select the type of exercise: 'Cardio' or 'resistance' and proceed to enter the appropiate information.
+Next, you can click on add exercise to add a new one, or simply click on complete to finsih adding exercises.
+  Lastly, if you want to check your workout, you can also click on dashboard to see a series of data about your workout.
 ## Weaknesses
   Currently there is no way to delete data, workouts, after they have been sent to the database.
 ## Screenshots or video